rust-lang/chalk/book/src/types.md

 has stabilized, however, the goal would be for rustc to adopt this format as its "native" representation.

-Note that even if the chalk type library were uesd everywhere, however, it would still be useful for rustc to be able to control the memory management strategy.
+Note that even if the chalk type library were used everywhere, however, it would still be useful for rustc to be able to control the memory management strategy.
 (In other words, different consumers might wish to use it in different ways.)